Virtual recruitment & assessment for the unionized construction industry

-There is a growing and unmet labour demand in the construction sector leading industry and governments to focus recruitment efforts on underrepresented populations, including women, youth, newcomers, and Indigenous people, as well as displaced workers, veterans, low-skilled individuals, and visible minorities.
-These underrepresented groups face challenges entering construction trades due to lack of awareness, knowledge, skills, and connection to the industry.
+This project aims to meet a growing demand for workers in the construction industry, particularly from underrepresented populations — women, youth, newcomers, Indigenous peoples, racialized and displaced workers, veterans and low-skilled individuals.
+These underrepresented groups face challenges entering construction trades due to lack of awareness, skills and connection to the industry.

 This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
 The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.